startupradar/ingestion/README.md

 - Salesforce
 - Attio

-Other (coming soon):
+Others (coming soon):

-- Airtable
-- Slack
-- Asana
-- Trello
+- Airtable: check against and push new rows to airtable
+- Slack: push new startups as slack messages
+- Asana: add a task for each new startup
+- Trello: add a card for each new startup

+Implementing your own storage backend is possible as well.

-## How to use
+## How new startups can be discovered
+This tool provides easy access to the API and its features.
+New startups can currently be discovered in two ways.
+Firstly, via the Discovery endpoints of the API.
+These endpoints provide daily fresh discoveries, e.g. startups from academia or startups in the press.
+Secondly, by checking similar startups for a given list of startups, e.g. going through all your existing deals and adding newly discovered, related startups, or by going through your portfolio and adding similar startups.

+## Installation and usage
 - install by cloning this repository
 - create a virtual environment and activate it
 - install its requirements: `pip install -r requirements.txt`
+- set the API key as the `STARTUPRADAR_API_KEY` environment variable
 - configure your storage
-- set your API key

 ## Changelog